Top banks made $6 billion trading the ruble last year amid Western exodus from Russia, report says

 But the difference in ruble price points remains wide enough to remain rewarding for Wall Street to this day, sources told Bloomberg.

-The ruble has seen big slides in recent months, especially after June’s Wagner uprising led Russians to try and secure alternative currencies.
+The ruble has seen big slides in recent months, especially after June’s W----r uprising led Russians to try and secure alternative currencies.
 As of Monday morning, the ruble traded at 93.86 to the US dollar.

 Source: Markets Insider